LLuisJ/OBF/README.md

 The executables don't depend on libc, they only use syscalls, so it should work out of the box.

+Big thanks to http://brainfuck.org/ for some of the examples in the examples folder.

 Btw: BIG thanks to Tsoding for making all those videos about his development of the porth language, since it helped me a lot in understanding assembly and compilers in general.